SAP-archive/btp-extend-workflow-cai-msteams/Part1/README.md

 ![Update WF Service instance](./images/wf_update_scopes.png)

-> The authorities you specified in the "Parameters" step will be needed in a later unit, when you come to call the Workflow API.
+> The authorities you specified in the "Parameters" step will be needed in a later part, when you come to call the Workflow API.

 ## Step 2 - Configure Business Application Studio for development